Polkadot-Blockchain-Academy/pba-content/syllabus/4-Smart_Contracts/6-Wasm_ink!_slides.md

 A working programmer’s guide

-NOTE:
+Notes:

 - ask questions during the lecture, don't wait until the end
 - practical, but we go deeper where needed
-- some complexity is ommited in the examples (examples are not a production code)
+- some complexity is omitted in the examples (examples are not a production code)

 ---